OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 ```

 Here we see that the GPIO pin is set to `LOW` or `0`.

+// writing a value
+//  - set to dirout
+//  - use set or clear to write it

 We can set a GPIO pin's direction via the `dirout` or `dirin` commands: